 - 2.3.34 The progress on the DPD has slipped as a result of the slower than anticipated progress on the Core Strategy including the need for Main Modifications and subsequent Holding Direction.
 In line with previous guidance and good practice, the Allocations DPD has followed on behind the Core Strategy, which sets the top level strategy to which the DPD must conform.
 The DPD also needs to align with the AAP's. - 2.3.35 The Council consulted on Issues and Options in May through to July 2016.
 The Council published documents which set out the key issues for each part of the District to be covered by the DPD.
 These documents contained lists of possible development sites and maps of employment areas and greenspaces currently protected from development.
-The purpose of the consultation was to hear public opinion on the future of these sites/areas: whether they should be developed and for what purpose, whether they should be retained in their current use and if any boundary changes were required.
-The Council also invited comments on the scope of the plan i.e. the range of issues and topics it should cover, issued a 'call for evidence' and consulted on a proposed methodology for the assessment of potential development sites. - 2.3.36 The boundaries of the potential sites/areas were defined clearly in a set of map books and an Interactive Map was also made available on the Council's web site.
-The interactive map included an application allowing respondents to submit their comments electronically via an online form. - 2.3.37 At the same time the Council was interested in hearing from anyone who wanted to suggest any other sites for future development; any additional areas of greenspace or areas which we should define for current and future employment uses.
-This was termed a 'Call For Sites'.
-It also invited comments on the scope of the Plan i.e. the range of issues and topics it should cover. - 2.3.38 The Council received a significant number of comments and submissions.
-These are being logged and analysed and will inform the further technical work and development of the Preferred Options document.
+The purpose of the consultation was to hear public opinion on the future of these sites/areas: whether they should be developed and for what purpose, whether they should be retained in their current use and if any boundary changes were required. - 2.3.36 The boundaries of the sites/areas were defined clearly in a set of map books and an Interactive Map was also made available on the Council's web site. - 2.3.37 At the same time the Council was interested in hearing from anyone who wanted to suggest any other sites for future development; any additional areas of greenspace or areas which we should define for current and future employment uses.
+The Council also invited comments on how it proposed to assess which sites to allocate for future development and launched a "call for evidence".
+It also